lilamcilveen/PizzaFactory/README.md

     hawaiian

     Adding tomato sauce and cheese
-    Adding pineapple, back bacon, and ham.
+    Adding pineapple, back bacon, and ham
-    Firing the oven.
+    Firing the oven

     Hawaiian pizza is ready!